ieva-balta/FLAMS/README.md

 `FLAMS --id A0QQ22 -p 537 -m Acylations -o FadD2.tsv`

-With the following commands, you search what modification could the Q at the 6th position of the *Homo sapiens* Histone H3.1 (UniProt ID: P68431).
+With the following commands, you search what modification could the Q at the 6th position of the *Homo sapiens* Histone H3.1 (UniProt ID: P68431) have.

 `FLAMS --id P68431 -p 6 -m Q-All -o Q-All_P68431.tsv`